sorbet/sorbet/README.md

 1. **Explicit**

-    We're willing to write annotations, and in fact see them as beneficial; They make code more readable and predictable.
+    We're willing to write annotations, and in fact see them as beneficial; they make code more readable and predictable.
 We're here to help readers as much as writers.

 2. **Feel useful, not burdensome**